Picking out the best mother-son wedding dance songs from the millions of songs on iTunes or Spotify can be a bit overwhelming.

 We are here to help you find the best song for you and your mom.

-We talked to over 100 couples and DJs and asked them for their favorite mother-son wedding songs for 2022.
+Plus, we talked to over 100 couples and DJs and asked them for their favorite mother-son wedding songs for 2023.

 In this article we will cover the following:

 - What is a good song for the mother and son dance at a wedding?

 - What is a good country song for a mother-son dance at a wedding reception?

 - What is a good upbeat mother-son wedding dance song (non-sappy)?

 - Funny songs to dance with your mom to.

 - What are some good stepmother-son wedding dance songs?

 - How to get the best photos of the mother-son dance.